Key Takeaways:

 Hair loss and skin irritation

 Just to name a few.
-And sometimes, dysbiosis won’t trigger any symptoms at all.
+And sometimes, to make things even more confusing, dysbiosis won’t trigger any symptoms at all!

-Your dog’s environment and lifestyle aren’t the only factors that can impact the diversity and balance of the microbiome, and potentially lead to dysbiosis.
+Your dog’s environment and lifestyle aren’t the only factors that can impact the diversity of the microbiome, and potentially lead to an imbalance (dysbiosis).

 Other impacting factors include: